duttasamd/LieToMe/README.md

 > If the input files need to be stored elsewhere, please change the corresponding config value in the 'config.xml'.
 >
 > The 'result.ttl' file can be found in the project root folder as well.

-External libraries used : JSoup and Apache-OpenNLP.\
-The jar files required are present in the 'lib' folder.
-The 'lib' folder needs to be included in the build path in order to produce a successful build.

 The configuration also contains a 'debug' property.
 Please set it to 0 (default). \[When debugging is turned on, the program uses a different input file.
 (All paths in config.)
 And logs relevant data for debugging on the 'System.out'\]